 9. Seasoning Cast Iron by Rubbing It With Butter or Ghee

 I recommend: Original Grass-Fed Ghee by 4th & Heart

-Ghee’s seasoning is very similar to butter, with one major distinction: It has a more intense smoke point.
-When butter is at the upper temperature of the optimal cooking range at 300F Ghee will be able to hold temperatures up to 475F.
-However, it’s not an evenly-spaced season.
+Ghee’s seasoning is very similar to butter, with one significant distinction--it has a more intense smoke point.
+When butter is at the upper temperature of the optimal cooking range at 300 degrees F, ghee can hold temperatures up to 475 degrees F. However, it’s not an evenly-spaced seasoning.

 The Best Method To Season Cast Iron

-- In the beginning, for a few applications cook fatty meats, or roast vegetables in oil frequently.
+- In the beginning, for a few applications, cook fatty meats or roast vegetables in oil frequently.

 - Beware of highly acidic ingredients like vinegar, tomatoes, wine, or citrus

-- Clean your pans using boiling water don’t soak them for any length of time and only use soap when you’ve prepared something delicate or highly fragrant
+- Clean your pans using boiling water.
+Don’t soak them for any length of time, and only use soap when you’ve prepared something delicate or highly fragrant